Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_ownership.md

 - `account_role_name` (String) The fully qualified name of the account role to which privileges will be granted.
 - `database_role_name` (String) The fully qualified name of the database role to which privileges will be granted.
 - `outbound_privileges` (String) Specifies whether to remove or transfer all existing outbound privileges on the object when ownership is transferred to a new role.
 Available options are: REVOKE for removing existing privileges and COPY to transfer them with ownership.
+For more information head over to [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/sql/grant-ownership#optional-parameters).

 ### Read-Only